Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

 The other term to define is:

-More ethical thoughts worth noting
+Ethical thoughts worth noting

 As Müller and Rotter (2017) point out, sticking wires onto (or inside) people's head (otherwise referenced as "technological interventions") to see how their brains work is a discipline wrought with its own set of ethical considerations; some of which include unintended impacts to a subject's brain, their person, their sense of identity, or their personality.

-For years, neurotech — a field that's still developing but evolving and showing greater promise for future treatment of neurological and psychiatric disorders — was generally limited to the treatment of brain disorders like Parkinson's, epilepsy, and so on.
+For years, neurotech — a field that's still developing but evolving and showing greater promise for future treatment of neurological and psychiatric disorders — was generally limited to the treatment of brain disorders, like Parkinson's, epilepsy, and so on.

 Yet as technology companies continue exploring ways for how to scale and improve their proprietary AI's performance en masse, neurotech tools and neurotech researchers are now being deployed for non-treatment purposes.